-Please provide a detailed strategy for assuring Qualified Providers, the specific timeline for implementing identified strategies, and the parties responsible for its operation.

-C-3: Waiver Services Specifications

-Section C-3 'Service Specifications' is incorporated into Section C-1 'Waiver Services.'

-C-4: Additional Limits on Amount of Waiver Services

-a.
-Additional Limits on Amount of Waiver Services.
-Indicate whether the waiver employs any of the following additional limits on the amount of waiver services (select one).

-X Not applicable- The state does not impose a limit on the amount of waiver services except as provided in Appendix C-3.

-Applicable - The state imposes additional limits on the amount of waiver services.

-When a limit is employed, specify: (a) the waiver services to which the limit applies; (b) the basis of the limit, including its basis in historical expenditure/utilization patterns and, as applicable, the processes and methodologies that are used to determine the amount of the limit to which a participant's services are subject; (c) how the limit will be adjusted over the course of the waiver period; (d) provisions for adjusting or making exceptions to the limit based on participant health and welfare needs or other factors specified by the state; (e) the safeguards that are in effect when the amount of the limit is insufficient to meet a participant's needs; (f) how participants are notified of the amount of the limit. (check each that applies)

-Limit(s) on Set(s) of Services.
+ease provide a detailed strategy for assuring Qualified Providers, the specific timeline for implementing identified rategies, and the parties responsible for its operation.
+Appendix (C: Participant Services C-3: Waiver Services Specifications Section C-3 'Se ervice Specifications' is incorporated into Section C-1 'Waiver Services.'
+Appendix (C: Participant Services C-4 : Additional Limits on Amount of Waiver Services conal Limits on Amount of Waiver Services.
+Indicate whether the waiver employs any of the following nal limits on the amount of waiver services (select one).
+Not applicable - The state does not impose a limit on the amount of waiver services except as provided in opendix C-3. - oplicable - The state imposes additional limits on the amount of waiver services. ind that be ba ef hen a limit is employed, specify: (a) the waiver services to which the limit applies; (b) the basis of the limit, cluding its basis in historical expenditure/utilization patterns and, as applicable, the processes and methodologies at are used to determine the amount of the limit to which a participant's services are subject; (c) how the limit will adjusted over the course of the waiver period; (d) provisions for adjusting or making exceptions to the limit sed on participant health and welfare needs or other factors specified by the state; (e) the safeguards that are in fect when the amount of the limit is insufficient to meet a participant's needs; (f) how participants are notified of a amount of the limit. (check each that applies) Limit(s) on Set(s) of Services.
 There is a limit on the maximum dollar amount of waiver services that is authorized for one or more sets of services offered under the waiver.
 Furnish the information specified above.
 Prospective Individual Budget Amount.
 There is a limit on the maximum dollar amount of waiver services authorized for each specific participant.
 Furnish the information specified above.
 Budget Limits by Level of Support.
 Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
 Furnish the information specified above.